 Dirty Oven or Racks

 The risk of an oven fire increases over time if you don't clean it occasionally.
 Little bits of food tend to spill in the oven even if you don't have a major spill all at once.
 If the food debris builds up enough, it can catch on fire.
 Clean any spills as soon as the oven cools to prevent buildup.
-Do a general cleaning of your oven regularly to keep messes under control.
+Clean your oven regularly to keep messes under control.

 Food Left Unattended